ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 .. todo::
     - Addition of a noise function for misrecording data (names, addresses, birthdays)
     - We currently have net undercounts, might want to have omissions and duplicates instead with a noise function
-    - To create these noise functions, in addition to the above survey outputs, please include: tracked guardian(s) and the tracked guardian(s) addresses
+    - To create these noise functions, in addition to the above survey outputs, please include: tracked guardian(s) and the tracked guardian(s) addresses; type of group quarter

 **Limitations and Possible Future Adds**